exercism/csharp/exercises/concept/arrays/.docs/instructions.md

 You're an avid bird watcher that keeps track of how many birds have visited your garden in the last seven days.

-You have five tasks, all dealing with the numbers of birds that visited your garden.
+You have six tasks, all dealing with the numbers of birds that visited your garden.

 ### 1. Check what the counts were last week